-Capital Assets - Capital assets, which include property and equipment and right-to-use assets, are reported in the government-wide financial statements.
+Capital Assets - Capital assets, which include property and equipment, are reported in government-wide financial statements.
 Capital assets are defined as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at the acquisition value on the date of donation.
 The costs of normal maintenance and repairs that do not add to the value of the assets or materially extend asset lives are not capitalized.
-Capital assets and right-to-use assets are depreciated and amortized, respectively, using the straight-line method over the following estimated useful lives.
+Capital assets are depreciated using the straight-line method over the following estimated useful lives.